 Clinical trials

 Clinical trials of drugs on humans are an essential aspect of clinical research, and occupy a special position.
-Clinical trials are governed by separate regulations managed by the Norwegian Medicines Agency.
-All clinical trials must be pre-authorised by the Norwegian Medicines Agency as well as by the Norwegian Research Ethics Committees.
+Clinical trials are governed by separate regulations managed by the Norwegian Medicines Agency (SLV).
+All clinical trials must be pre-authorised by both SLV as well as by the Regional committees for medical and health research ethics (REK) through the committees for clinical trials of drugs and medical equipment.
+(First published in 2016.
+Last update 2022.
+English translation in 2025.)

 Clinical trials or studies of the effects of drugs on humans

 Clinical trials of drugs on humans are an important part of clinical research.
 Such trials will always entail risks for the research subjects.
-This is challenging, both when trials need to be combined with treatment, and when the participants include patients with a reduced capacity to consent.
+The general rule is that valid informed consent must be in place for participation.
+This may be challenging, both when trials need to be combined with treatment, and when the participants include patients with a reduced capacity to consent.

 Funding of clinical trials